Holacracy: What Is It, and How Does It Work?

 How Does a Holacracy Work?

-A holacracy works when teams have more autonomy to execute and propose ideas without building consensus or running things up the chain of command.
-It can be difficult for a company leader to relinquish control, though, which is why founders and CEOs must formally cede control to holacracy’s governance process by ratifying the Holacracy Constitution.
+In a holacracy, teams have more autonomy to execute and propose ideas without building consensus or running things up the chain of command.
+To implement and maintain this kind of structure, founders and CEOs ratify the Holacracy Constitution, allowing holacracy’s governance process to determine who has decision-making power.

 Meetings are formatted for focus and efficiency, and a clear process for decision-making eliminates the need to gain consensus and navigate complicated power relationships.
 Instead, a holacracy gives employees a clear-cut process to change the dynamics of their role, their team or the organization overall.